Skip to main content

 Carlton County, MinnesotaLimited DataMesotrophic

-Cole Lake has no invasive species recorded in Minnesota state databases as of 2020, though prevention practices still apply at all access points.
-Walleye are documented at Cole Lake, one of 11 fish species on record for the lake.
+No invasive species are currently listed at Cole Lake — the lake remains off the Minnesota infested-waters roster.
+The fishery includes walleye among the lake's 11 documented species — a notable draw for Minnesota anglers.
 A documented public access point at Cole Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Ice-out has been logged at Cole Lake more than two dozen times, putting the median around Apr 18 — a useful baseline for tracking climate trends.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2020-06-17.
 Grade methodology: LakeGrade methodology.